NCAR/echo-opt/echo/README.md

   save_path: "path/to/data/log.txt"
 ```

 The subfields within "pbs" and slurm" should mostly be familiar to you.
 In this example there would be 10 jobs submitted to pbs queue and 15 jobs to the slurm queue.
+In both cases, there will be 4 "trials_per_job" run simultanously per job.
+It is (currently) your responsibility to manage how many trails to run per job.
+For example, if you ask for too many jobs and are using a single GPU, you may observe errors due to memory overflow.

 The kernel field is optional and can be any call(s) to activate a conda/python/ncar_pylib/etc environment.
 Additional snippets that you might need in your launch script can be added to the list in the "bash" field.
 For example, as in the example above, loading modules before training a model is required.
 Note that the bash options will be run in order, and before the kernel field.
 Remove or leave the kernel field blank if you do not need it.

 The subfields within the "optuna" field have the following functionality: